 Reading difficulty (dyslexia) may be reported as a symptom as this occurs in about 5% of children.
 Patients with dyslexia are particularly likely to suffer from binocular instability although, in most cases, this is unlikely to be a major cause of the dyslexia.
 If patients with reading difficulties report asthenopia, this can be the result of binocular or accommodative anomalies.

 Dizziness and vertigo may occur in incomitant heterophorias.
+Incomitant means the deviation of the eyes changes depending on viewing direction.
+This can be an indication of muscle paralysis.
 Vertigo can also be caused by variations to the blood supply to the brain, middle ear defects or alterations in magnification from eyeglass prescription changes, particularly astigmatic changes.

 Closing one eye or squinting is used by some patients with refractive error to improve acuity and in other cases to reduce illumination, particularly glare from the superior visual field.
 It is a common symptom in sunlight and in strabismus, particularly intermittent exotropia.
 Most of the time squinting occurs to reduce light sensitivity rather than to avoid double vision.
 Eye squinting under normal lighting conditions can occur to avoid diplopia or other visual symptoms associated with binocular vision anomalies.
 If your child appears to have any of these symptoms it is prudent to contact an eyecare professional for further evaluation.